Tazumal

 Tazumal (/täsuːˈmäl/) is a pre-Columbian archeological site in Chalchuapa, El Salvador.
 Tazumal is an architectural complex within the larger area of the ancient Mesoamerican city of Chalchuapa, in western El Salvador.
 The Tazumal group is located in the southern portion of the Chalchuapa archaeological zone.
 Archaeologist Stanley Boggs excavated and restored the Tazumal complex during the 1940s and 1950s.

-Archaeological investigations indicate that Tazumal was inhabited from the Classic period through to the Postclassic and that the site had links as far afield as central Mexico, the northern Yucatán Peninsula and lower Central America.
+Archaeological investigations indicate that Tazumal was inhabited from the Classic period through to the post-Classic and that the site had links as far afield as central Mexico, the northern Yucatán Peninsula and lower Central America.
 Metal artifacts from the complex date to the 8th century AD and are among the earliest metal artifacts reported from Mesoamerica.

 Location

 Tazumal is situated within the municipality of Chalchuapa in the department of Santa Ana, within the Río Paz drainage basin.
 The ruins are at an altitude of 720 m above mean sea level.
 It is about 120 km from the contemporary Maya city of Kaminaljuyu.
 Tazumal is 4 km southwest of the small Late Classic site of Alumulunga.